CarlosPena00/tldr_a_curious_moon/README.md

 ## Flyby

-- A query is `Sargeable`(Search ARGument ABLE) if it can take advantage of an index to speed up the execution of the query
+- A query is `Sargable`(Search ARGument ABLE) if it can take advantage of an index to speed up the execution of the query
 - Avoid `LIKE %*` as it is `non-sargable`
 - `ILIKE` is case-insensitive